HighnessAtharva/Blog/content/posts/personal/Book Quotes/The Best Quotes from Gothic Violence by Mike Ma.md

     image: blog/quotes/mike-ma-gv.png
     alt: Gothic Violence by Mika Ma
     caption: A few notable quotes from the wild and wondeful mind of Mike Ma in his book Gothic Violence.
+description: "A few notable quotes from the wild and wondeful mind of Mike Ma in his book Gothic Violence."
 tags: ["Book Quotes", "Fiction"]
 ---